sfgarza/network-capture-mcp/docs/troubleshooting.md

 # Restart the proxy
 # Ask your AI agent: "Restart the proxy server"

-# Use different port
+# Use different port (for port conflicts)
 npm start -- --port 9090

-# Reset to defaults
+# Reset to defaults and clear old data
 # Ask your AI agent: "Reset configuration to defaults"

-# Clear old data
 # Ask your AI agent: "Clear all logs older than 1 day"
 ```